loicmarie/playground-8maVaWFU/markdowns/introduction.md

 # Introduction

+Bitboard is a **method for representing states** in game engine, and particularly in **2D board games**.

+It uses the **bit array data structure** and transform all usual searching/testing methods into **binary** and **logical** operations.

+It allows to:
+1. use only one bit where common data structure use one byte
+2. perform high efficiency operations

 # A word about simulation

 ## Why should I care about bitboards ?

-When making some AI, Bitboards come to be a **method for state representation** using the **BitArray data structure**.
-No no, stay here, I will explain.
+When making some AI,

+No no, stay here !
+I will explain.
 But before that, let's make a brief introduction on agents and environments.

 ## Agent and Environment in AI